Realty Land Trusts for Asset Privacy & Anonymity

-All professionals in the real estate industry are aware of the significance of title vesting.
-A real estate land trust is best!
-However, in an escrow or pending transaction the question about vesting is often unanswered.
+All professionals in the real estate industry are aware of title vesting.
+Yet very few know a real estate land trust is best!
+In escrow for a pending transaction the question about vesting is often unanswered or very casual.
 Clients are advised to seek outside counsel by all parties assisting with the transaction.
 Except the client is already mentally overloaded with issues and under financial pressure.
 The thought of expending more time to independently seek out yet another individual for advice and then sorting through the options is overwhelming to most clients.
 We have the solution for them.
 Send your clients to our site and let them explore for themselves the best way to hold title.

-In today’s complex financial world, a living trust is the bare minimum for vesting.
-If privacy is a sensitive issue, add the real estate trust.
+In today’s complex financial world, a living trust is the bare minimum for vesting a personal residence.
+If privacy is a sensitive issue get the real estate trust.
 Agents and brokers themselves know how important this is to provide a higher quality transaction.
 Give your clients peace of mind about their real property ownership for today and their heirs for tomorrow.

 LLCs are your second line of defense.
 They are costly, involve annual filings and a great deal of paperwork, and are part of the public record.
-When selling, escrow will require all LLC authorizations and certificate of good standing.
-If it owns real estate, the owners easy to find and serve with legal papers.
+When selling escrow requires LLC authorizations and certificate of good standing.
+When it owns real estate the resident agent is easy to find and serve with legal papers.
 Owning real estate in your personal name or even a living trust also leaves you exposed to opportunists.
 Only the real estate land trust is truly stealthy, your first line of defense.
 It is the superior title method for owning and isolating your real estate with privacy.

 Depending upon your operations, an LLC and a Real Estate Trust can complement each other.

-If you paid $750k cash for a property and the transaction is recorded as such, that’s just like publishing your $750k bank statement online for anyone to see.
+If you paid $750,000 cash for a property and the transaction is recorded as such, that’s just like publishing your $750,000 bank statement online for anyone to see.
 And without any mortgage lien, all your equity is exposed naked.
 Didn’t anyone warn you of this reality?
 Anything can now happen – dog bite, broken window, slip and fall.
-This is an easy $100k contingency attorney case, a “lis pendens” recorded in first lien position.
+This is an easy $100,000 contingency attorney case, with a “lis pendens” recorded in first lien position.
 Your property is frozen – until you hire an attorney.
 With a real estate land trust, you can easily plan and often avoid this type of surprise.

 Silent Ownership Transfers